omarulb06/Gym_platform/Readme.md

+# Hi, I’m Omar 👋.
+This project was developed as part of an academic program 🎓 at the University of Haifa 🏫 under the supervision of Prof. Roi Poranne 👨‍🏫.
 # PowerFit - Gym Management Platform

 A modern web-based gym management system that connects gyms, coaches, and members in a seamless platform.